racenis/tram-sdk/README.md

 #### Should do sooner

+- Add logging to file
+	- Add different severities according to where the logs are sent to
 - Fix Octree
 	- Write some unit tests
 	- Check what happens when point is put directly on plane or origin